My Perspective on GenAI

 If you made it this far try my prompt workflow on your next project.
 Adapt it, and, improve it — but don’t skip the supervision.
 Let me know how it goes.

 And if you want more of these deep‑dives, subscribe to my newsletter.
-One thoughtful email per month.
+Up to one thoughtful email per month.
 No spam.
 Just updates on tech topics, ongoing projects, and fresh videos.

 MLT AI CourseAWS Student Management System repo